High-Protein Blueberry Smoothie

 Start your day with this creamy, vibrant, and nutrient-packed blueberry smoothie.
 It is naturally sweetened with banana and dates, and gets a major protein boost from vegan protein powder and hemp hearts.
 Perfect for a quick and satisfying breakfast, a post-workout refuel, or a healthy afternoon snack.

 This beginner smoothie, blueberry recipe comes together in about 5 minutes and serves 2.
 It's perfect for all year cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our matcha raspberry breakfast pot next.

 Prep